jkrajniak/graphql-codegen-go/README.md

 }
 ```

 Notice that not required (`weight`) fields are converted to the pointers.
+The `packageName` option is optional.
+The generator
+will try to derive the package name from the current running path of the code, or if run by `go:generate` from `$GOPACKAGE` env variable.

 The schema does not have to be located locally.
 The program supports also Git repositories.
 Let's assume that you the `schema.gql` file is placed in `github.com/orange/repo1` repository, inside a `deployment` directory.